Is $110K a Good Salary for a Single Person?

 How to Live on $110K a Year

 You can live relatively well on $110,000 a year as a single person — as long as you manage your expenses carefully.
-First, consider what your short- and long-term goals are.
-Do you want to have enough money set aside for a week-long vacation each year?
+First, consider your short- and long-term goals.
+Do you want to set aside enough money for a week-long vacation each year?
 Are you eager to be debt-free within a certain timeframe?
 Or do you want to max out your contributions to your employer-sponsored 401(k)?

 Balancing these goals with your everyday expenses will help ensure you can afford the necessities while taking care of your future self.